Information for Volunteers

 - The opportunity to invest in yourself and in the life of a young person who, with your assistance can learn new skills, cope better with their circumstances, feel good about themselves and realise their goals.

-We have 2 training programmes scheduled for June so hopefully one of them will suit your commitments
+We schedule training programmes regularly on weekday evenings or Saturdays so hopefully one of them will suit your commitments

 If this ticks your boxes, get in touch – we’ll talk to you about the mentoring role; our commitment to you; the commitment we’re looking for from you.
 You’ll be invited along to our next training Programme and then, if both you and we think this is the right volunteering role for you we’ll match you with the young person to whom you’re best suited.